Must Do in Ubud: Where to See Traditional Balinese Dance

 There are many different stories told through Balinese dance - from Barong, Baris war dances, Condong, Legong, Cendrawasih, Frog, and Kecak - and several venues around the island to catch a show.
 Many venues offer a dinner and show package as well.

-I spent months researching what to do in Bali, where to stay in Ubud, picking our favorites of the many things you can see and do in Bali, and where to see Balinese dance and temple ceremonies, and was getting a little nervous about having the right equipment to get the kind of images I wanted.
+I spent months researching where to stay in Ubud, picking our favorites of the many things you can see and do in Bali, and where to see Balinese dance and temple ceremonies, and was getting a little nervous about having the right equipment to get the kind of images I wanted.
 I loved the warm tones of the photographs I'd seen that didn't use flash, but rather just the natural theater lighting.
 In some cases, only candlelight is available.
 So here are my recommendations: where to see Balinese dance, what dances to see, and the right camera equipment to bring.

 PHOTO TIP: Many places prohibit the use of flash AND tripods, so getting sharp pictures in very low light can be a real challenge.
 See 2 Things You Need for Photographing Evening Balinese Dances for shooting in these particular low light circumstances, and two pieces of equipment you definitely need to bring.
 At some dances like the Kecak dance we attended, the only available light was candlelight and fire, so some photographs have motion blur.
 But to me, the motion blur adds an interesting element to the Kecak dance, given the hypnotic nature of the dance.